anuragkumar96/A02Kumar/README.md

 I have also added a navbar which different page to navigate.

-Also I have added socail link to the pages.
+ALso I have added socail Link to the pages.

 ----------
 Contact.html :